Halle train collision: Collision

 The train from Leuven, an AM70 Class Classical EMU, was running south on schedule to Braine-le-Comte in the normal (left-handed) direction on its track.
 It passed a double yellow signal at 08:16 about 500 m ahead of Buizingen station (the next stop).
 A double yellow means the train must slow down to be able to stop should the next signal be red.
 The driver must manually confirm the double yellow signal otherwise the train brakes automatically.
 The next signal was a few hundred meters beyond Buizingen station.
 At 08:26 the train stopped in Buizingen, and at 08:27 it left the station for its next stop, Halle.
 The train passed the signal beyond Buizingen station at a speed of 60 km/h whilst accelerating.
 It was established later that the signal had been red and the train should not have passed it.

 The train from Quiévrain, an AM54 Class Classical EMU, was running north in the normal direction on its track, ten minutes behind schedule.
 After Halle station it passed a yellow-green vertical signal and slowed to 80 km/h.
 A yellow-green vertical signal means the next signal will be double yellow, but there won't be enough distance between the double yellow and the (potentially red) signal after it to come to a full stop.
 The train therefore needs to start braking before encountering the double yellow.
 The train had slowed to 40 km/h when it passed the double yellow.
 At 08:26 the signaller in the Brussels-South signal control center directed the train from line 96 to line 96N, causing it to cross the path of the train from Leuven and automatically change the signal in front of the first switch to green.
 The train accelerated past the green signal at 08:27 at about 70 km/h.

 Seeing the Quiévrain train crossing his path, the driver of the Leuven train applied the horn and emergency brakes but could not avoid the collision.
 He leapt from the cab moments before impact and was found sobbing at the side of the tracks with serious injuries.
 The train from Leuven hit the side of the train from Quiévrain at 08:28.
 The first three carriages of both trains were severely damaged, being crushed or flipped on their sides.
 The second carriage of the Leuven train was forced upwards into the air over the third carriage.
 Eyewitnesses described the collision as brutal with passengers being thrown violently around the carriages, and referring to dead bodies lying next to the tracks.

-The driver of a third train, train E1557 from Geraardsbergen to Brussels-South coming from Halle and running parallel to the other trains, saw the accident happen and applied emergency braking.
+The driver of a third train, train E1557 from Geraardsbergen to Brussels-South coming from Halle and running parallel to the other trains, saw the crash happen and applied emergency braking.
 The train came to a full stop at 08:29, just short of hitting the wreckage and without injury to any of its passengers.